I-is-as-I-does/Nexus/README.md

 # Nexus

 Is it a web ring 3.0? a Json feed? or a [twtxt](https://github.com/buckket/twtxt) fork?
 No!
 It's NEXUS!
-A minimal peer-to-peer quality content sharing app and protocol!
+A minimal peer-to-peer Micro Social Network!
-(and its name might change)

 ## Status

-Stamper / Viewer / Editor prototype 0.3.0
+Stamper / Viewer / Editor prototype 1.0.0
-all 46.0ko dist.
+all 47.9ko dist.
-viewer only 33.4ko dist.
+viewer only 34.6ko dist.
-+ 9.5ko css
++ 9.4ko css
-No dep. at all.
+No dep.

 [Demo Site](https://i-is-as-i-does.github.io/Nexus/)